NickSale/sheaf-cohomology-data-fusion/README.md

  [0,0,0,1, 0,0,1,0],   (i.e. PaysTax? == False in both)
  [0,1,0,0, 1,0,0,0]]   (i.e. Age is the same in both)
 ```
-Indicating the trivial observation that we can only be sure the join is correct for data which consists of only equal Age and PaysTax? variables, and no other data.
+Indicating the observation that we can only be sure the join is correct for data which consists of only equal Age and PaysTax? variables, and no other data.
+It's worth noting that we can't take into account that some identifiers are unique, like the NIN.

 ### Example 2:
 (todo) add example with non-trivial 1st cohomology (/todo)